 This isn’t just a regulatory requirement for RTOs; it’s a practical one as well.
 We invest countless hours in producing the training products we use.
 That makes them valuable.
 Just like any other valuable tool, they need to be taken care of.
 As company assets, they need to be tracked, so that we know what we have, where it is, and what condition it is in.

 There’s another aspect of this as well.
-Well organized documentation saves time and money.
-While it may seem like we spend time organizing it, we save much more time in retrieving it, when we need to use it.
+Well organised documentation using a document control system saves time and money.
+While it may seem like we spend time organising it, we save much more time in retrieving it when we need to use it.